-Under Section 24404 of the FAST Act, vehicle manufacturers are able to test and operate vehicles that do not meet Federal Motor Vehicle Safety Standards (FMVSS), provided they are not offered for sale.
+Under Section 24404 of the FAST Act, vehicle manufacturers are able to test and operate vehicles that do not meet Federal Motor Vehicle Safety Standards (FMVSS), provided the vehicles are not offered for sale.
 However, this provision does not include vehicle equipment manufacturers (i.e. suppliers).
-MEMA raised this in our comments to NHTSA on the Federal Automated Vehicle Policy as well as in testimony at a Nov.
-15, 2016 hearing before the House Energy and Commerce Committee's Subcommittee on Commerce, Manufacturing and Trade.
+MEMA raised this in our comments to NHTSA on the Federal Automated Vehicle Policy as well as in testimony at a November 15, 2016 hearing before the House Energy and Commerce Committee's Subcommittee on Commerce, Manufacturing and Trade.

 There are inherent and critical differences between automated systems that are being exclusively evaluated and tested by trained professionals versus automated systems that are intended for production and deployed to the general public.
-Vehicles used for the purposes of testing and evaluation during developmental phases of a given vehicle technology system are often modified and instrumented, and driven by professional drivers who are typically trained by the company conducting the test evaluation.
+Vehicles used for the purposes of testing and evaluation are often modified, instrumented with test equipment, and driven by professional drivers who are typically trained by the company conducting the test evaluation.
 During the testing process, a system will be adjusted, refined, and re-adjusted - sometimes within hours and days, sometimes over a period of weeks and months.
 The ability for suppliers to utilize public roadways to collect data, refine systems, and fully test and evaluate new technology before systems are finalized is a critical industry need.